OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

-Terms of Service and License AgreementEffective on January 11, 2018
+Grammarly’s new Terms of Service will be effective on May 25, 2018Terms of Service and License AgreementLast updated on January 11, 2018

 Grammarly, Inc., a Delaware corporation (together with its subsidiaries and other affiliates, “Grammarly”), owns and/or operates the web pages available at www.Grammarly.com and all sub-domains thereof (collectively, the “Site”).
 Access to and use of the software (“Software”) and services (“Services”) available on or through the Site (including, without limitation, Grammar Checker, Plagiarism Checker, Writing Handbook, Grammar Genie, Answers and Proofit) or otherwise provided by Grammarly (including, without limitation, any mobile applications), as well as any future Software or Services provided by Grammarly are governed by this Terms of Service and License Agreement (this “Agreement”).